Beagle123/visualruby/vrlib/README.md

-# @title Visual Ruby 3!
-# @author Eric Cunningham

 #  Visual Ruby for Gtk 3!

-## Create Great GUIs using Ruby and Glade
+# Create Great GUIs using Ruby and Glade

 <p>
   <iframe width="640" height="480" src="https://www.youtube.com/embed/CY-0OYkg7b8" frameborder="0" allowfullscreen></iframe>
 </p>

-Video:coinflip.avi

 Visualruby was designed specifically for rubyists who want to add a GUI to their ruby scripts.
 It enormously simplifies the process